Changing Boreal Fire Regimes

 Boreal forests punch above their weight when it comes to carbon storage—they make up a third of global forests, but store roughly two thirds of global forest carbon, mainly in the organic matter in their soils.
 However, these important carbon stores are at risk in a changing climate.

 Longer fire seasons, more intense fire weather, and increased lightning ignitions are intensifying fire regimes in the north.
-The resulting increase in fires, their severity, and the area burned directly contributes to larger amounts of carbon being emitted into our atmosphere.
-However, boreal fire emissions are largely missing from the climate models that inform the IPCC and global carbon budgets.
+The resulting increase in fires and the area burned directly contributes to larger amounts of carbon being emitted into our atmosphere.
+However, boreal fire emissions are largely missing from the climate models that inform the IPCC and global carbon budgets, are not completely reported in national greenhouse gas inventories, and are not managed with carbon or climate in mind.

 How will boreal fire regimes continue to evolve, how will these changes impact greenhouse gas emissions and our global climate, and is there anything we can do about it?